 What has been my writing career?
 Or, as everyone likes to say, “What are my credentials?”
 I suppose you could divide me up into three parts.
 (1) from roughly 1955 to 1990 I wrote fiction and sold roughly 15 short stories to a variety of national magazines such as Playboy, The Magazine of Fantasy and Science Fiction and Cosmopolitan.
 Yes, Cosmopolitan which was a quite different magazine in those days.
-(The longest piece of prose I found in a recent issue was an entire page describing the side effects of the birth control pills advertised on the opposite page.)

 (3) I started up writing fiction again in 2018 by dusting off and rewriting some old stories that hadn’t sold thirty years ago and also writing a few new ones.
 I’ve had some of these stories published or accepted for publication.
 A bunch more stories are out there waiting to be discovered by editors clicking their way through electronic piles of manuscripts.
-See the page Published Stories for the current status of accepted stories and how you can read them on-line or get copies sent to you.
+See the page Published Stories for the current status of recently published stories and how you can read them on-line or get copies sent to you.

 Enjoy, Stan Dryer